 - Join the Koala Army to help save koalas and secure a Koala Protection Act.

-- Enjoy EnviroKidz Koala Crisp cereals and crispy rice bars knowing that 1% of sales goes to support these great programs.
+- Enjoy EnviroKidz Koala Crisp cereals and crispy rice bars knowing that 1 per cent of sales goes to support these great programs.

-Every time you buy one of Nature’s Path’s EnviroKidz products, 1% of the sales are donated to support endangered species, habitat conservation, and environmental education for kids worldwide.
+Every time you buy one of Nature’s Path’s EnviroKidz products, 1 per cent of the sales are donated to support endangered species, habitat conservation, and environmental education for kids worldwide.
 To date, we have raised over $3 million to help our partnering organizations with their educational and protection efforts!